 "C'mon, just look over there, and you'll get it!"
 Boreas said, pointing to the Vaporeon.

 Unfortunately, Black's back was turned to him while he steered.
 "If you're hungry just get some berries from my backpack."

 Boreas sighed, looked at the shapely Vaporeon again, and jumped off the boat.
-The water was cold, but that was quite a relief after sitting in the unseasonably warm Sun for a while.
-He managed to resurface and began clumsily swimming to the rock.
-He wasn't a great swimmer, but at least managed to keep himself afloat and slowly made progress against the river's calm current.
-After a few minutes of clumsy swimming while the Vaporeon watched him amused, he finally arrived at he rock and held on to it with his front paws to keep afloat.
+The water was cold, but that was quite a relief after sitting in the unseasonably warm Sun.
+He managed to resurface and began swimming to the rock clumsily.
+Though his swimming was bad, he managed to keep himself afloat and slowly made progress against the river's gentle current.
+After a few minutes of unhandy swimming while the Vaporeon watched him with amusement, he finally arrived at the rock and held on to it with his front paws to keep afloat.
 He looked up into a pair of gorgeous black eyes looking at him expectantly, and realised he had no idea what to say.

 "Uh...
 Hi," he said.

 "Hi there," said the Vaporeon, "my name's Aqua."

 "So..." she asked.
 "Do you have a name?"

 "Uh...
 Y-yes, it's Bors.
 No, Boreas!"
 He kicked himself underwater for making a complete mess of this.
 Though he had planned to be really charming and witty, he realised he was currently displaying all the charm and wit of a spoilt carrot.

 After a very awkward pause of a few seconds, she said: "So um...
 Can I help you, Boreas?"